A Brief History of LARP Adventure Program

 Why LARP Adventure Program

 At LARP Adventure Program we believe that through nurturing one another in a community arts environment, we can discover our personal legends and reach self-actualization.
 The LARP Adventure Program experience and curriculum are based on community interdisciplinary arts, 21st century skills, and multiple intelligence education*.
 The program brings together a number of studies, forging them together into an experience unlike any other.
 This approach to community arts and education allows each participant to shine in their own true nature and power.
 In turn, the participant nurtures and feeds the growth and development of the community.
 In this process of shared self-actualization, the community as a whole is inspired, creative juices flow, minds are motivated and the path to greatness is manifested.
+This is a new platform for data, education and embodies experiential learning.
+We call it, Immersive Narratives Through Multi Sensory Intelligence.

 We are Imagination. ™